Note: You may wish to view the how-to video on this subject.

 Business Name,Technical Name,Optional Description

-To modify the behavior of the name sync feature, user options can be set in Tools > Options > Naming Conventions:
+Conversion parameters are specific to each target.
+To modify the behavior of the name sync feature for a target, user options can be set in Tools > Options > Naming Conventions:

 Default name coupling: 3 options are available from the dropdown box: No, Business-to-Technical, or Technical-to-Business.

-Specify path and file name of the conversion file, or choose to Convert without a file and using the only the rules specified below
+Specify path and file name of the conversion file, or choose to Convert without a file and using the only the rules specified below.
+If you update the file while Hackolade is open, you may press the refresh button to reload the file.

-Display: choose to see the Business name or the Technical name in the Object Browser, ER Diagram and Tree view
+Display: choose to see the Business name or the Technical name in the Object Browser, ER Diagram and hierarchical schema view

 Business-to-Technical Conversion: the following options, if enabled will be applied after the file conversion (with or without file.)